CraftTweaker/CraftTweaker-Documentation/docs/Mods/ZenEvents/SupportedMods/BloodMagic/Events/BoundToolReleaseEvent.md

 # BoundToolReleaseEvent

-The BoundToolReleaseEvent is fired whenever abount tool's charge is about to be released.
+The BoundToolReleaseEvent is fired whenever a bound tool's charge is about to be released.
 It can be canceled, which will result in the charge not being released.

 ## Implementing EventClasses